-Because a partnership is a separate legal entity, property acquired by a partnership is property of the partnership and not of the partners individually.
-This differs from a sole proprietorship where the proprietor-owner individually owns all the sole proprietorship property.
+Because a partnership is a separate legal entity, property acquired by the parties is owned by the partnership and not the partners individually.
+This arrangement differs from a sole proprietorship where the proprietor-owner individually owns all the sole proprietorship property.

 As a general rule, all the partners in a partnership that operates a real estate brokerage must be licensed real estate brokers.
 Check your state’s real estate broker licensing rules for details.

 Under partnership tax treatment, the business entity is a “pass-through” entity for tax purposes—that is, it ordinarily pays no taxes itself.
 Instead, the profits, losses, deductions and tax credits of the business are passed through the business to the owners’ individual tax returns.

 If the business has a windfall, the owners pay income tax on their share on their individual returns at individual income tax rates.
 If the business incurs a loss, it is likewise shared among the owners who may deduct it from other income on their individual returns, subject to certain limitations.

 Unlike a sole proprietorship, a partnership is considered to be separate from the partners for the purposes of computing income and deductions.
 The partnership files its own tax return on IRS Form 1065.